KateBark/mobius-tones/README.md

 # MobiusTones

 Welcome to MobiusTones!
-A digital platform exclusively designed to showcase and celebrate indie musicians.
+A digital video platform exclusively designed to showcase and celebrate indie musicians.

-# PLEASE NOTE:
-- For Capstone submission, data will be rendered via front-end json files.
-The below instructions are intended for when database migrations and seeding are confirmed working.
-- I have commented out axios and axios-related references (i.e. const url = http://localhost:8080) so as to keep them for when database connection is confirmed.

 ## Table of Contents